Commercial Rent Arrears Recovery (CRAR) — Terms & Conditions

 10. Data Protection & Processing

-10.1 You act as data controller for personal data supplied in or with the instruction and warrant a lawful basis for sharing such data with UKB.
-UKB acts as an independent controller for data it processes for enforcement and compliance purposes.
+10.1 You act as data controller for personal data supplied and warrant a lawful basis for sharing it with UKB.
+UKB acts as an independent controller for enforcement and compliance purposes.

-10.2 You authorise UKB to process and share relevant data with certificated enforcement agents, courts, auctioneers, locksmiths, storage providers, tracing agents, IT and communications providers and other third parties reasonably required for CRAR and associated activities.
+10.2 You authorise UKB to share relevant data with certificated enforcement agents and third parties reasonably required for CRAR.

 11. Complaints